Accessing and editing data¶

 they offer the same functionalities for editing the data.
 There is one

-is a stretch of sequence as a str
+instance, s is a stretch of sequence as a str, c is a

 one-character string (although an integer can be accepted depending on